Musica Kirklees Frequently Asked Questions

 Once lessons have started, a pupil can only withdraw from lessons at the end of a term.

-Advanced written notice of cancellation must be sent directly to the Musica Kirklees office (i.e. a letter, fax or email).
+Advance written notice of cancellation must be sent directly to the Musica Kirklees office (i.e. a letter, fax or email to [email protected]).
 The Musica Kirklees office will not accept a telephone call as notice of cancellation.
 Replies will not be sent to letters unless a stamped address envelope is enclosed.

 Written notice must be received at the Musica Kirklees office by: